 The accounting and financial reporting treatment applied to the fixed assets and long-term liabilities associated with a fund are determined by its measurement focus.
 The general fund is accounted for on a spending or "financial flow" measurement focus.
 This means that generally, only current assets and current liabilities are included in the balance sheet.
 General fund operating statements present increases (revenues and other financing sources) and decreases (expenditures and other financing uses) in net current assets.
 Accordingly, they present a summary of sources and uses of "available spendable resources" during a period.

 Budgetary Requirement

 General governmental revenues and expenditures accounted for in budgetary funds are controlled by a formal integrated budgetary accounting system in accordance with the Florida Statutes.
-An annual budget is approved by the Florida Department of Revenue for the general fund.
-Budget to actual comparisons are provided in the financial statements for the general fund, where the Property Appraiser has legally adopted an annual budget.
-All budget amounts presented in the accompanying special purpose financial statements have been adjusted for legally authorized amendments of the annual budget for the year.
+An annual budget is adopted for the general fund.